ryanleek/HRD_RSP_NAS/README.md

 # HRD_RSP_NAS

 Server 101 With Pi
+- Components of a server
-- Making a server(protocol and SW)
+- How server works (steps and protocols)
 - Securing a server

 with help from